gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductGroupingModel.md

 > `optional` **logo**: `string`

-- The URL for the logo of the product grouping.
+- The URL for the logo of the product group.

 ***